Big rig plows into Texas Department of Public Safety office in apparent "intentional" act, injuring multiple people, officials say

 A big rig plowed into a Texas Department of Public Safety office in an apparent "intentional" act, injuring multiple people, officials said Friday.

-Three individuals were life-flighted with critical injuries and three other patrons were transported to local hospitals in stable condition, Kolkhorst said.
+Three people were life-flighted with critical injuries and three others were transported to local hospitals in stable condition, Kolkhorst said.

 Kolkhorst, who represents the area, said that no DPS employees suffered serious injuries and one staffer was trapped "for a period of time" in the building.